ibrahim-netto/portfolio/README.md

 ### Espelho de Vendas

-Advisor Technology is a software development and IT consulting firm.
+CEI Technology is a software development and IT consulting firm.

 The objective of this project was to create a responsive web module, capable of running on mobile devices and tablets, to control land sales for the real estate management software developed by the company.